business

 AI tells you what consumers are doing.
 It struggles to tell you why -- and it is even worse at telling you what they will do in response to something genuinely new.

 Consider a company preparing to launch a product that does not exist yet -- a category-creating innovation.
 Historical purchase data cannot predict demand for something nobody has purchased.
 Social media sentiment cannot capture reactions to something nobody has experienced.
 Survey responses about hypothetical products are notoriously unreliable.
+When Apple was developing the original iPhone, none of the consumer research available at the time would have predicted its success; nobody had any experience with which to anchor their preferences.
+The product had to be designed on conviction and instinct, validated by small-scale prototype testing with target users.

 The human market researcher brings contextual understanding of consumer psychology, cultural awareness that shapes how people in different markets will respond to innovation, and the ability to design research methodologies for genuinely novel questions.
 They also bring something AI fundamentally lacks: the ability to walk into a store, observe how real people interact with products, and notice the subtle behavioral cues that explain the gap between what consumers say they want and what they actually buy.